AppsClub-ENSAA/Development-Cell/githubCourse/session1/challenges/challenge5/README.md

 git branch -a
 ```

-5. Switch to the `newBranch` branch (this will create a local branch tracking the remote):
+5. Switch to the `newBranch` branch :

 ```bash
 git switch newBranch